facebookresearch/hyperreel/README.md

 bash scripts/run_one_immersive.sh <gpu_to_use> <scene> <start_frame>
 ```

+To reproduce the quantitative results that we report in our paper, you should train a model for *every* 50 frame subset in a video sequence.
+So, for a 10 second, 300 frame video, you should train models for `start_frame = 0, 50, ..., 250`.
+Further, each model should be trained for about 1.5 hours (9 hours total for a 10 second, 300 frame video).

 By default, the above command will hold-out the central camera.
 To train a model using all available cameras, run

 ```